-Clinical learning is an essential aspect of this programme.
-Students are required to complete learning outcomes on consolidation placements in their own respective hospital.
-In addition, specialised foundation supernumerary clinical teaching placements will be facilitated concurrently with specialist modules.
+Clinical learning is an essential part of this programme.
+Students are expected to apply theoretical knowledge as part of their clinical practice for the duration of the programme.
+Students are required to complete learning outcomes on consolidation placement in their own respective hospital.
+Foundation supernumerary clinical placements will be facilitated concurrently with specialist modules.
 All clinical requirements must be completed before the Higher Diploma in Nursing Studies (Diabetes Nursing) can be awarded.